networkoptix/nx_open/readme.md

 version is recommended) and be available on `PATH` as `cmake`.

-- **Linux**: either from https://cmake.org/download/, or from the official Kitware APT repository for Debian and Ubuntu (https://apt.kitware.com/).
+- **Linux**: either from https://cmake.org/download/, or from the official Kitware APT repository for Ubuntu (https://apt.kitware.com/).
 It is recommended to completely remove (`apt purge -y --auto-remove cmake`) the CMake package from the Main repository before installing the one from the Kitware repository.
 - **Windows**: CMake which comes with Microsoft Visual Studio is suitable.
 If desired, a